 How much meat do the Dutch eat?

-The average Dutch person eats almost 77 kg of meat per year.
+The average Dutch person eats just over 77 kg of meat per year.
 This refers to consumption based on carcass weight, i.e. meat including bones, fat and skin.
 As a rule of thumb, roughly half of this is actually consumed as meat and meat products.
 There was a slight drop in meat consumption between 2010 and 2015, for 2018 the figures show a slight increase for the first time in 10 years.
 In pandemic year 2020 there is a decrease of 1.9 kg compared to 2019.

 About half of Dutch people call themselves ‘flexitarians’.
 This means that they don’t eat meat with their main meal at least three times a week.
 The proportion of vegetarians is stable, at just under five percent of the Dutch population.